 For example, if you hang a freshie in front of a vent, it might lose its scent more quickly.
 You can try placing the air freshener near a vent when you want to enjoy the fragrance, then removing it from the drafty area when you’re done.

 If using aroma beads in a jar, consider placing an airtight lid on the jar when you’re not in the room.

 How should I store unused aroma beads or freshies?

 Proper storage is helpful if you make more aroma beads than you need or make a large batch of air fresheners and don’t want to use them all at once.
 Car freshies can be stored in mylar bags to prolong their life, while unused scented beads can be stored in an airtight glass jar.
+Plastic bags are not airtight.
 Unused air fresheners or scented beads should be stored in a cool, dark location.